-Before proceeding to the regular purchase process, we need to learn how to create new products in Kiu BMP.
-There are many ways to create a new product.
-You just need to go to Purchase Module/ Purchase/ Products or Sales Module/ Sales/ Products or Inventory Module/ Inventory Control/ Products then select Create to create new products.
+Before proceeding to regular purchase process, we will find out how to create new products in KIU BMP.
+There are many ways to create new products such as go to Purchase module/ Purchase/ Products or Sales module/ Sales/ Products or Inventory module/ Inventory control/ Products then select Create to create new products

-Stockable Products: are physical products which your company maintains stock management rules to ensure they are in your inventory.
-They are the product that you will sell to customers, or the raw materials for your manufactured products.
-In stockable product, Kiu BMP will create shipment transaction against purchase order and delivery order against sales order by choosing the shipment icon on the top right hand side, before vendor bills/ customer invoices in purchase order or sales order.
+For Stockable Products: are the physical products which your company has stock management rules to ensure they are in your inventory.
+These products are those that you will sell to customers, or the raw materials of your manufactured products.
+For stockable product, Kiu BMP will create shipment transaction against purchase order & delivery order against sales order by choosing the shipment icon in the top right hand side, before vendor bills/ customer invoices in purchase order or sales order.

-The shipment tracking transaction is created in accordance with the purchase order or sales order.
+The shipment tracking transaction has been created in accordance with the purchase order/ sales order.

-“Service” is a type of product that is intangible and not applied in any stock operation.
+“Service” type of product is an intangible product and not applied in any stock operation.
 Examples of “Services” are accounting, cleaning, insurance, or transportation.
-There is a special feature to track Services in the “Invoicing” tab.
+There are special features to track services in the “Invoicing” tab.

 “Digital product” can be sold on Kiu BMP’s e-commerce module and can be downloaded by customers.

-The Inventory Tab in the product form is where you can set the route for a product: (1) Buy, (2) Drop-shipping, (3) Manufacture, (4) Made-to-Order.
-These routes can be configured specifically in Inventory/Configuration/Routes.
-Routes in Kiu BMP depict the journey of the product whether the product will go from your vendor directly to your customer, as a “Drop Ship” product, be delivered to you and be stored in your warehouse as a “Buy” product, or manufactured by your company as “Manufacture”.
+In tab Inventory in the product form, you can set the route for the product: Buy, drop-shipping, manufacture, order.
+These routes can be configured specifically in Inventory/ Configuration/ Routes.
+Routes in Kiu BMP depict the journey of the product whether the product will be travel from your vendor directly to your customer, as a “Drop Ship” product, be delivered to you and stored in your warehouse as a “Buy” product, or manufactured by your company as “Manufacture”.

-“Made-to-Order” is a route used in combination with “Buy” or “Manufacture”, meaning you don’t store this product in your company’s warehouse.
-Instead you will “Buy” or “Manufacture” when there is a sales order for it.
-You can choose more than one option depending on the product you are creating, however, these options will not be available if the product type you selected earlier was “Service”.
+“Make To Order” is a route used in combination with “Buy” or “Manufacture”, meaning you don’t store this product in your company’s warehouse.
+Instead you will “Buy” or “Manufacture” if there is a sales order for it.
+You can choose more than one option depending on the product you are creating, however these options are not available if the product type you selected earlier was “Service”.

-“Procurement” controls what kind of purchase order will be created.
-When automated procurement is triggered, you can select either “Create a Draft Purchase Order” or “Propose a Call for Tenders”.
+The next option for “Procurement” controls what kind of purchase order will be created when automated procurement is triggered.
+You can select either “Create a draft purchase order” or “Propose a call for tenders”.

-The weight of a product in kilograms and the volume in cubic meters can be entered in these fields.
-You will need these details when calculating shipping costs.
+The weight of the product in kilograms and the volume in cubic meters can be entered in these fields.
+You may need these details for calculating shipping costs.

-The three options for “Tracking” will allow you to decide if you will track an item by “Unique Serial Number”, where you will need to assign a unique serial number to each product unit, “By Lots”, where you will assign an identification number to each lot, or “With No Tracking”, where all products will be treated the same.
+The three options for “Tracking” allow you to decide if you will track an item by unique serial number, where you will need to assign a unique serial number to each product unit, by lots, where you will assign an identification number to each lot, or with no tracking, where all of the products will be treated the same.

-The Procurement Location, Production Location, and Inventory Location are set by default.
-Procurement Location is the source location used for stock movement generated by procurement, Production Location is the source location used for stock movement generated by manufacturing order and Inventory Location is the source location used for stock movement generated by you when you do an inventory.
+The Procurement location, Production location, and Inventory location are set by default.
+Procurement location is the source location used for stock moves generated by procurement, production location is the source location used for stock moves generated by manufacturing order, and inventory location is the source location used for stock moves generated by you do an inventory.

-Vendors section allows you to select a contact for stockable products, to enable automated procurement.
+The Vendors section allows you to select a contact for this product, for use with Stockable products, to allow for automated procurement.
 Vendor’s information is a prerequisite if you want to run automated procurement.
 Otherwise, the system will not know which vendor should be included in the draft Request For Quotation.
-By default, the first vendor listed will be selected for your draft Request For Quotation.
+The first vendor listed will be selected by default for your draft Request For Quotation.

-In the Vendor field, select an existing vendor who can provide the product, or create a new one.
-In the Vendor Product Name and Vendor Product Code fields, you can provide the vendor’s internal reference if you have, or just leave it blank.
-The Delivery Lead Time is the time it takes from when your purchase order is confirmed with the supplier until you receive the product from them.
-In the Price List section, you can enter the Minimum Quantity if applicable, as well as the Price and Currency where you can define the period of time the price is valid.
-You can also add more than one vendor by simply adding more lines.
+In the Vendor field, select an existing vendor who can provide this product, or create a new one.
+In the Vendor Product Name and Vendor Product Code fields, you can provide the vendor’s internal reference if you have them, or you can leave them blank.
+The Delivery Lead Time is the time it takes from when you confirm a purchase order from that supplier until you receive the product from them.
+In the Price list section, you can enter the Minimum Quantity if applicable, as well as the Price and “Currency”, and you can define the period of time for which the price is valid.
+You can also add more than one vendor by adding more lines

 In the “Packaging” section, you can define how you combine multiple product units into larger packages.
 For example, six “Units” may be defined as a “Case”.

-Now that we’ve completed all the items in the Inventory Tab, let’s move to the Sales Tab.
+Now that we’ve completed all the items on the Inventory tab, let’s move to the Sales tab.
 The Point of Sale section can be utilized to control how a product interacts with the “Point of Sale” module.
 If you want the product to be visible for purchase, check the first box.
 You can also create categories for your items within the Point of Sale system, or require the product be weighed at the time of purchase.

-Now that we’ve completed the Sales tab, let’s move to the Variants Tab.
-Product Variants can be used to manage products that have different variations, like size, color, etc. This allows you to manage all variations of a product at the product level and to set other controls for specific attributes at the variant level.
-For example, if you are selling an iPhone as a product, you will have different variants for size and color.
+Now that we’ve completed the Sales tab, let’s change over to the Variants tab.
+Product variants can be used to manage products having different variations, like size, color, etc. It allows you to manage all variations of a product at what we will call the product level, and to set other controls for specific attributes at the variant level.
+For example, for selling Iphone as a product, you would expect variants for sizes and colors.

-You can set the price for an attribute value by clicking Variant Prices included in the sale price of the different products.
+After saving the attribute value, you can set the price for attribute value by clicking Variant prices.
+The variant prices will be included in the sale price of the products.

-Let’s now switch to the Invoicing Tab.
-The fields here are very similar to the “Internal Category” in the Inventory Tab.
-Using the “Income Account” and “Expense Account” fields, you can select the line from your “Chart of Accounts” which will be credited or debited for purchasing or selling the product.
+Let’s switch to the “Invoicing” tab.
+The fields here are very similar to the “Internal Category” on the “Inventory” tab.
+Using the “Income Account” and “Expense Account” fields you can select the line from your “Chart of Accounts” which will be credited or debited for purchasing or selling this product.

-If you fill in the fields, then the rules for the product will override the rules in the Internal Category.
-However, if you leave a field blank, account settings set in the Internal Category will apply.
+If you fill in the fields here, then the rules for this product will override the rules for the internal category.
+Otherwise, if you leave these blank, account settings in the Internal Category will apply.

-Asset Type field is when the item is treated as an asset from a particular category when purchased, including depreciation rules from the category.
+Asset Type field means that this item will be treated as an Asset from that particular category when purchased, including depreciation rules from the category.

-Customer Taxes field is used to apply the tax to use when you are selling to your customers.
+Customer Taxes field will the tax to use for your customers when you are selling to them.

 Vendor Taxes field will be the tax to use for your suppliers, when you are buying from them.
-Both of these fields, Customer taxes and Vendor taxes can be set for all products, but we can change these fields when we create a separate Sales Order or Purchase Order”
+Both of these fields, Customer taxes and Vendor taxes can be set for all product, but we can change these fields when we create separate Sales Orders or Purchase Orders”

 Stock Input Account and Stock Output Account are used to track the real time inventory valuation.
 Incoming stock is tracked in the first account, and outgoing stock in the second.
 If you leave these fields blank, the category values will apply.

 Landed Costs are all costs above the purchase price of the product, to get the product delivered to your warehouse.
 If you check this box, you can define one of several methods by which the landed costs on products in a shipment should be divided.
-How to set up and allocate landed costs will be discussed further in the Inventory module.
+How to set up and allocate landed costs will be elaborated in the Inventory session.

-In the Invoicing Policy section, if you see the check box for Event Registration you can check it if this product is related to a ticketing of an event.
+In the Invoicing Policy section, if you see the check box for Event Registration you can check it if this product will be related to the ticketing of an event.
 This is a feature enabled when you use the Events module in Kiu BMP.
-You can choose to bill your customer before the delivery, “On Ordered Quantity” or after delivery “On Delivered Quantity” using the “Invoicing Policy” radio buttons.
+You can choose to bill your customer before the delivery step, “On Ordered Quantity” or after delivery “On Delivered Quantity” using the “Invoicing Policy” radio buttons.

 On the Notes tab, you can add descriptions to be displayed on your quotations or request for quotation for this product.

-And finally, you can add photos or graphics associated with your products in the image icon on the top right hand side
+And finally, you can add photos or graphics associated with your products in the image icon in the top right hand side